 Reductionism in Biology, SEOP First published Tue May 27, 2008; substantive revision Mon Apr 30, 2012 Reductionism encompasses a set of ontological, epistemological, and methodological claims about the relations between different scientific domains.
 The basic question of reduction is whether the properties, concepts, explanations, or methods from one scientific domain (typically at higher levels of organization) can be deduced from or explained by the properties, concepts, explanations, or methods from another domain of science (typically one about lower levels of organization).
-In recent philosophy of biology (1970s to the 1990s), the primary debate about reduction has focused on the question of whether and in what sense classical genetics can be reduced to molecular biology.
-1. We reduce and reduce and reduce, but the habits of anthropomorphism and metaphor are hard to kill.
-Reduction (reductionism) encompasses several, related philosophical themes.
-2.
+Reduction is germane to a variety of issues in philosophy of science, including the structure of scientific theories, the relations between different scientific disciplines, the nature of explanation, the diversity of methodology, and the very idea of theoretical progress, as well as to numerous topics in metaphysics and philosophy of mind, such as emergence, mereology, and supervenience.
+1. 2.

 The Oxford Companion to Philosophy The Oxford Companion to Philosophy (1995; second edition 2005) is a reference work in philosophy edited by Ted Honderich and published by Oxford University Press.
 The second edition included some 300 new entries.
 The new edition has over 2,200 entries and 291 contributors.
 Publication history Honderich, Ted (ed.).
 References Spurrett, David (Nov 1996).
 External links The OUP page for the Oxford Companion to Philosophy second edition Social cognitive neuroscience Use of neuroscience in study of social cognition Social cognitive neuroscience is the scientific study of the biological processes underpinning social cognition.
 Specifically, it uses the tools of neuroscience to study "the mental mechanisms that create, frame, regulate, and respond to our experience of the social world".
 Social cognitive neuroscience uses the epistemological foundations of cognitive neuroscience, and is closely related to social neuroscience.
 Social cognitive neuroscience employs human neuroimaging, typically using functional magnetic resonance imaging (fMRI).
 Human brain stimulation techniques such as transcranial magnetic stimulation and transcranial direct-current stimulation are also used.
 In nonhuman animals, direct electrophysiological recordings and electrical stimulation of single cells and neuronal populations are utilized for investigating lower-level social cognitive processes.
 History and methods Functional anatomy Insula

 Reductionism,IEOP Reductionists are those who take one theory or phenomenon to be reducible to some other theory or phenomenon.
 For example, a reductionist regarding mathematics might take any given mathematical theory to be reducible to logic or set theory.
 Or, a reductionist about biological entities like cells might take such entities to be reducible to collections of physico-chemical entities like atoms and molecules.
 The type of reductionism that is currently of most interest in metaphysics and philosophy of mind involves the claim that all sciences are reducible to physics.
+This is usually taken to entail that all phenomena (including mental phenomena like consciousness) are identical to physical phenomena.
 In the twentieth century, most philosophers considered the question of the reduction of theories to be prior to the question of the reduction of entities or phenomena.
 Table of Contents 1.
-In what follows, the theory to be reduced will always be referred to as the target theory (T).
-There are three main ways in which reduction has been understood since the 1920s. a.
-So, Carnap’s main reductionist thesis is that: b.
-Therefore, c.
+In what follows, the theory to be reduced will always be referred to as the target theory (T). a. b. c.
+2.

 Statement Statement or statements may refer to: Reality Not to be confused with Realty.
 Philosophers, mathematicians, and other ancient and modern thinkers, such as Aristotle, Plato, Frege, Wittgenstein, and Russell, have made a distinction between thought corresponding to reality, coherent abstractions (thoughts of things that are imaginable but not real), and that which cannot even be rationally thought.
 By contrast existence is often restricted solely to that which has physical existence or has a direct basis in it in the way that thoughts do in the brain.
 Reality is often contrasted with what is imaginary, delusional, (only) in the mind, dreams, what is false, what is fictional, or what is abstract.
+At the same time, what is abstract plays a role both in everyday life and in academic research.
 The truth refers to what is real, while falsity refers to what is not.
-Related concepts World views and theories A common colloquial usage would have reality mean "perceptions, beliefs, and attitudes toward reality," as in "My reality is not your reality."
-Many of the concepts of science and philosophy are often defined culturally and socially.
+Related concepts World views and theories Certain ideas from physics, philosophy, sociology, literary criticism, and other fields shape various theories of reality.
+Being Perception

 For All Practical Purposes Usually, when a physicist makes an approximation - which can't be justified on rigorous grounds - he tends to justify it by saying that the results obtained are good for all practical purposes (FAPP), meaning that they agree with our experience and approximation errors cannot be detected in practical measurements (for instance, if the error is smaller than the measurement resolution).
 FAPP theories are incomplete or lackly-based theories that nevertheless have very high agreement with experiments and tend to be very useful for all practical purposes.